Hanoi Street Food Walking Tour is here to provide you one of the most authentic local experiences of Hanoi – the 1000-year-old capital of Vietnam.

 Not everyone knows where is the best place to eat Pho but don’t worry, we know that and we’ll lead you to enjoy the best Pho in Hanoi.

 For snack lovers, Banh My Hanoi is a can't miss option during Hanoi Street Food Walking Tour.
 Banh My in the capital owns its special flavor with lots of green vegetables and pate- made of grinded pork, which makes you never forget since the first time to taste.

 There're different kinds of Banh Mi for you to choose, depends on your choices.

-During Hanoi Street Food Walking Tour, you’ll be tasting one of the most popular and trending dessert of Vietnamese young people which is made from fruits.
-It’s a cup of fruit, smothered with crushed iced and condensed milk – this speciality is one not to be missed!
+During Hanoi Street Food Walking Tour, you’ll be tasting one of the most popular and trending desserts of Vietnamese young people which is made from fruits.
+It’s a cup of fruit, smothered with crushed iced and condensed milk – this specialty is one not to be missed!

 Vietnam is known as a tropical country with a heaven of fresh and nutritious fruits, thus, the dishes made of fruit are very popular in daily meals of Vietnamese people.
 Fruit with condensed milk is a wonderful dessert for tourists after a walking tour.

 After enjoying Banh My Hanoi, it sounds great when sitting in a chair and trying a cup of egg coffee.
 Vietnamese people, especially Hanoians, have created a brand new way to enjoy coffee, mixing the darkness of coffee with the fat flavor of eggs.
 This specialty allures thousands of foreign tourists all over the world every year.

 If coffee is not your favorite, then we’ll switch to some tasty Hanoi cold beer.
 In here, you get a chance to not only drink cups of fresh beer but chat with friendly locals.